AI-SDC/SACRO-ML/docs/source/output_format.rst

         attack_metric_success_name: the name of metric to compute for the attack being successful
         attack_metric_success_thresh: threshold for a given metric to measure attack being successful or not
         attack_metric_success_comp_type: threshold comparison operator (i.e., gte: greater than or equal to, gt: greater than, lte: less than or equal to, lt: less than, eq: equal to and not_eq: not equal to)
-        attack_metric_success_count_thresh: a counter to record how many times an attack was successful given that the threshold has fullfilled criteria for a given comparison type
+        attack_metric_success_count_thresh: a counter to record how many times an attack was successful given that the threshold has fulfilled criteria for a given comparison type
         attack_fail_fast: If true it stops repetitions earlier based on the given attack metric (i.e., attack_metric_success_name) considering the comparison type (attack_metric_success_comp_type) satisfying a threshold (i.e., attack_metric_success_thresh) for n (attack_metric_success_count_thresh) number of times

     attack: name of the attack type ('WorstCase attack')